 Learn how with Parenting—Let’s Make a Game of It, an entertaining book of 5-minute stories that teaches playful parenting—playfully.
 An Amazon #1 New Release in 7 parenting categories, it’s perfect for busy parents.

-10 Parenting Tips to Be a Fun Mom and Playful Parent
+10 Playful Tips How to Be a Fun Parent

 1. Play Music

-Think of “Hakuana Matata” from The Lion King.
+Think of “Hakuna Matata” from The Lion King.
 This upbeat song will make anyone smile.

 Why simply walk when you can bounce like Tigger?

 You can create playful games for just about anything.

 Want your kids to clean up the living room?
 Take turns rolling dice to determine how many items to pick up.

 Is your child sick and not drinking liquids?
 Have them take a sip whenever they hear a word or name on TV.

 Need help putting away the groceries?
 Play a scavenger hunt looking for specific items (fruits, veggies, etc.).
 You can even have them count the items for each category.